 - Track 9-5Tumor apoptosis

-Nuclear Medicine is a branch of medical Imaging techniques that uses radiation (radioisotopes) to treat some medical conditions especially cancer.
-Initially it was used for thyroid diseases diagnosing.
+Nuclear Medicine is a branch of medical Imaging techniques that use radiation (radioisotopes) to treat some medical conditions especially cancer.
+Initially, it was used for thyroid diseases diagnosing.
 The special camera and imaging techniques used in nuclear medicine include the gamma camera and single-photon emission-computed tomography (SPECT).
 Nuclear medicine has benefits as well as risk factors.
-Patients having Non-Hodgkin’s lymphoma patients who do not respond to chemotherapy may undergo radio immunotherapy (RIT).In future, it may be possible to embed chemotherapy into medication imaging agents that will attach only to cancer cells, In this way, the chemotherapy would kill only the target cells and not the nearby healthy tissue.
+Patients having Non-Hodgkin’s lymphoma patients who do not respond to chemotherapy may undergo radioimmunotherapy (RIT).In future, it may be possible to embed chemotherapy into medication imaging agents that will attach only to cancer cells, In this way, the chemotherapy would kill only the target cells and not the nearby healthy tissue.
 This would reduce some of the adverse effects of chemotherapy.

 - Track 10-1Immunotherapy

 Paediatric Cancer is rare but unfortunately nowadays many child deaths main cause is cancer.
 Cancers that are exclusive to children are Neuroblastoma, Wilms tumor, Rhabdomyosarcoma, retinoblastoma.
 Currently, it is estimated that there are 350,000 adult survivors of childhood cancer in the United States.
 Children who survive cancer have more years than adults to develop long-term consequences of chemotherapy and radiation therapy, which include Infertility, Poor growth, Cardiac damage, Development of second cancers.